Jorge Trezeguet

 Jorge Ernesto Trezeguet (born 13 May 1951) is an Argentine former professional footballer who played as a defender.
 He is the father of David Trezeguet.

 Career

-Trezeguet played for Estudiantes (BA), Almagro, Deportivo Español, Sportivo Italiano, El Porvenir and Chacarita Juniors in Argentina, as well as FC Rouen in France.
-It was while playing for Rouen that his son David was born.
+Born in Morón, Trezeguet played for Estudiantes (BA), Almagro, Deportivo Español, Sportivo Italiano, El Porvenir and Chacarita Juniors in Argentina, as well as FC Rouen in France.

 He was provisionally banned for failing a doping control in 1974 while playing for Estudiantes (BA) in the second-tier Primera B Nacional along with two teammates.
 He was subsequently pardoned, but his career was adversely impacted by the allegations.

-Trezeguet later in his career worked as a physical trainer.
-Currently he is the agent for his son David as well as a European scout for Juventus.
+Trezeguet later worked as the agent for his son David, as well as a European scout for Juventus.